have you been fired unfairly?

-If you feel you were fired from your job for unjust or unlawful reasons, experienced personal injury law attorneys can help you take legal action against your employer.
-A Charlotte wrongful termination lawyer at Harman Law understands how devastating it can be to lose your job.
+If you feel you were fired from your job for unjust or unlawful reasons, our experienced employment law attorneys can help you take legal action against your employer.
+At Harman Law, we understand how devastating it can be to lose your job.
 You may be worried about how you’ll support yourself and your family, and you may feel rightfully angry about the reasons that were given for your termination.
 Fortunately, if your employer violated your contract, or did not follow state and federal laws, you could be able to pursue a wrongful termination lawsuit to hold them accountable.

 Wrongful termination cases are complicated in the state of North Carolina primarily because the state allows employers to fire employees for a wide range of reasons.
 In fact, because North Carolina is an “employment-at-will” state, an employer can fire a worker for unjust or ridiculous reasons and even no reason at all.
 This also means you can be fired without being given a warning or the opportunity to remedy the problem.
 However, this “employment-at-will” rule doesn’t allow for termination that violates a law or contract or was undeniably unfair.

 If you believe that you were wrongly terminated, you may be able to file a lawsuit against your employer and recover financial damages such as lost wages and back pay.

 Employment and wrongful termination law are very specific areas of the legal system, and most people do not have the education, background, and experience to handle wrongful termination claims on their own without making costly errors.
 Dealing with the shock of losing your job and the urgency to find new employment can be overwhelming, and you shouldn’t simultaneously have to worry about the intricacies of handling a wrongful termination case.

 Because North Carolina is an “at-will” employment state, proving you were terminated for unlawful and unjust reasons requires the counseling and guidance of an experienced attorney.